Canisius High School

-Canisius High School is a Catholic, private college-preparatory school for young men run by the USA Northeast Province of the Society of Jesus in Buffalo, New York, United States, just north of the Delaware Avenue Historic District.
-Founded in 1870, the school has historical ties to Canisius College.
-Canisius operates independently from the New York State guidelines established by the Board of Regents.
-It has the largest high school student population among private schools in Western New York.
+Canisius High School is a Catholic, Jesuit, private college-preparatory school for boys in grades 9 through 12 in Buffalo, New York, United States.
+Founded in 1870, the school is named for Peter Canisius and has historical ties to Canisius College.
+Canisius is a member of the Jesuit Schools Network and the New York State Association of Independent Schools.

 History

 In 1850, a group of Jesuits left Europe in response to Bishop John Timon's call for a Catholic institution to serve European immigrants settling in Western New York.
 The Jesuits founded Buffalo's first Catholic college and named it after St. Peter Canisius, a 16th-century Jesuit theologian, scholar, evangelist, and educator.

-As part of Canisius College, the high school was first located on Ellicott Street in downtown Buffalo; it quickly outgrew that location and moved to a building on Washington Street in 1872.
-In 1883, Canisius High School “was incorporated by the State of New York as the Academic Department of Canisius College”.
-In 1908, the boarding portion of the school was closed, and by September 1912 the high school served 379 boys.
-In December 1912, as Canisius College moved into new facilities at Main and Jefferson Streets in Buffalo, the Washington Street building was turned over to the exclusive use of the high school.
+Canisius High School was opened next to St. Michael's Church in September 1870 as part of Canisius College.
+It moved to Washington Street in 1872.
+In 1912 there were 379 students.
 In 1919, Fr.
-Robert Johnson “became the first rector of the separate high school community.”
-In September 1928, the high school received an independent charter, completing its separation from the college.
+Robert Johnson was named as the first rector.
+The school was chartered separately from the college in September 1928.